Glossary

 Credential A unique string associated with a Consumer, for example, an API key.
 Consumer entity

-Dev Portal A web application that functions as a collection of API products, specs, and documentation objects.
+Dev Portal A web application that functions as a collection of APIs, specs, and documentation objects.
 The purpose of a Dev Portal is to allow registration and consumption of services running through Kong to other teams, developers, and partners.
 Dev Portal

 Event Gateway policy In Event Gateway, policies can be used to intercept client connections and transform messages between the client and the broker.
 Event Gateway policies